RasaHQ/rasa/docs/core/docker_walkthrough.rst

 .. code-block:: bash

   mkdir actions
-  # Rasa Core SDK expects a python module.
+  # Rasa SDK expects a python module.
   # Therefore, make sure that you have this file in the directory.
   touch actions/__init__.py
   touch actions/actions.py

-Then build a custom action using the Rasa Core SDK, e.g.:
+Then build a custom action using the Rasa SDK, e.g.:

 .. code-block:: python

   import requests
   import json
-  from rasa_core_sdk import Action
+  from rasa_sdk import Action

   class ActionJoke(Action):